replicatedhq/replicated-docs/docs/enterprise/installing-app-setup.md

    Replicated strongly recommends that you change the password from the default provided during installation on a Kubernetes installer provisioned cluster.
 For more information, see [Changing an Admin Console Password](auth-changing-passwords).

-1. (Kubernetes Installer Cluster Only) Optionally, add primary and secondary nodes to the cluster:
+## Next Steps

-   1. In the admin console, click **Cluster Management > Add Node**.
+The following are recommended next steps after you complete installation:

-   1. Copy the command and run it on the node that you are joining to the cluster.
+* (Kubernetes Installer Cluster Only) Add primary and secondary nodes to the cluster.
+See [Adding Nodes to Kubernetes Installer Clusters](cluster-management-add-nodes).

-   For more information, see [Adding Nodes to Kubernetes Installer Clusters](cluster-management-add-nodes).
+* (Existing Cluster Only) Configure application and cluster monitoring.
+See [Monitoring Applications](monitoring-applications).